aggregat4/dendriform/JOURNAL.md

 This is very clever but messes with our focus-after-rendering because I can't make REDOM treat the update method as async and await on it.
 It just executes it.

-There are only two, involved, ways out of this: make REDOM understand async/await or see if we can't do the deferred loading differently.
+There are only two (involved) ways out of this: make REDOM understand async/await or see if we can't do the deferred loading differently.

-In fact for on demand collapsed node loading we didn't actually NEED all that infrastructure since we load the complete subtree and replace the node in the original tree with that.
+In fact for on demand collapsed node loading we didn't actually NEED all that infrastructure since we load the complete subtree and replace the node in the original tree with that. (see tree-component.ts in the onClick() method)

 So I started a branch to revert all the deferred loading stuff.
 This makes the code simpler again but introduces two problems: